 Wubbo J. Ockels

-Born 28 March 1946, in Almelo, the Netherlands, but considers Groningen, the Netherlands, to be his hometown.
-He is married and has two children.
+28 March 1946 - 18 May 2014.
+Born in Almelo, the Netherlands, but considered Groningen, the Netherlands, to be his hometown.
+He was married with two children.

 Received a degree in physics and mathematics from the University of Groningen in 1973.
 Completed a Ph.D. thesis on the basis of experimental work at the Nuclear Physics Accelerator Institute (K.V.I.) in Groningen in 1978.